V4Fire/Client/src/core/component/decorators/prop/README.md

 If set to false, changing the prop will never trigger a re-render of the component template.
 Use this mode for props that are not used in the template to reduce the number of unwanted re-renders.
+The need for this property arose after upgrading to Vue3, where any change to a component's prop always triggers a re-render of its template.

 __Note that this logic only applies to non-functional components, as a functional component updates with any change in the parent state.__